emmajanedrews/base-template/_posts/2017-12-21-how-should-you-budget-your-monthly-housing-allowance.md

 Here’s the thing: When you get pre-approved for a home loan or you talk to a bank about a mortgage, **they’re typically going to figure out the maximum that they can approve you for.** To calculate that, they’ll take your total monthly debt obligations and add that to your proposed monthly payment, which is principal interest, property taxes, and insurance (PITI).

 When they get those two numbers and add them up, they like to see those two numbers be less than about 42% of your gross monthly income.
-That depends on your credit and a number of other variables, so talk to your mortgage broke to find out exactly what that percentage is.
+That depends on your credit and a number of other variables, so talk to your mortgage broker to find out exactly what that percentage is.

 Use that 42% as a rule of thumb—**42% of your monthly income can be allocated for housing and debt obligations monthly.**